Five works you need to check out by the deadpan humourist

 TV on the big stage: Stranger Things

-In a first-of-its-kind project, some of Sydney's most prolific artists collaborated with musicians on the autism spectrum and with other disabilities to make their own music in the Opera House’s state-of-the-art Intel Broadcast Studio during Vivid LIVE.
+Some of Sydney's most prolific artists collaborated with musicians on the autism spectrum and with other disabilities to make their own music in the Opera House’s state-of-the-art Intel Broadcast Studio.